chrisvfritz/tc359_cheatsheets/README.md

-# tc359_cheatsheets
+# TC359 Cheatsheets

-Cheatsheets for common tasks and difficult concepts.
+This whole repository is just a dumping ground for resources to help us with common tasks and difficult concepts in TC359.
+Anyone in the class can add to it or modify it.